7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Wow a lot of errors still remain but am consistently making progress and also rearranging code for better clarity
+- Solved a lot of configuration issues

 Thanks for stopping by! 😊